Goodbye, iTunes: Once-revolutionary app gone in Mac update - The Boston Globe

 SAN FRANCISCO — It’s time to bid farewell to iTunes, the once-revolutionary program that made online music sales mainstream and effectively blunted the impact of piracy.

 That assumes, of course, that you still use iTunes — and many people no longer do.
-On iPhones, the functions have long been split into separate apps for music, video and books.
-Mac computers follow suit Monday with a software update called Catalina.
+On iPhones, the functions have long been split into separate apps for music, video, and books.
+Mac computers followed suit Monday with a software update called Catalina.

 Music-subscription services like Spotify and Apple Music have largely supplanted both the iTunes software and sales of individual songs, which iTunes first made available for 99 cents apiece.
 Apple is now giving iTunes its latest push toward the grave.
 For anyone who has subscribed to Apple Music, the music store will now be hidden on the Mac.